 As always, there will be numerous bills submitted at the last minute which may negatively affect motorcycling.
 As these bills are filed, we will identify them and discuss them at Lobby Day so that we can convince legislators to oppose them.
 Those who have participated in Lobby Day in the past remember bills that we have defeated such as the one that would have required proof of insurance before one person could sell another person a motorcycle, even if the person buying the motorcycle had no intention of putting the bike on the road.
 We defeated that one with the help of all of those who participated at Lobby Day.
-A few years ago we defeated a bill that would have prohibited children under eight from riding on a motorcycle as a passenger.
+A few years ago we defeated a bill that would have prohibited children under eight from riding on a motorcycle as passengers.
 We pointed out that the proposed law improperly infringed on the rights and responsibilities of parents.
 Those at Lobby Day also pointed out the fact that in the prior ten years not a single child under eight was killed on a motorcycle.
 Both of these bills may have become law if it were not for the efforts of Virginia motorcyclists who took the time to come to Richmond and oppose them.

 I encourage everyone who can to join us.
 It is a lot of fun, it is educational, and most importantly it shows the legislators that motorcyclists are a significant and active portion of the electorate.